Hey There! I'm Monica

 The only thing I knew was it wasn’t this.

 I knew right at that moment I couldn’t keep doing this job.
-I felt like my life was being sucked out of my body when I went through those doors.
+I felt like my life was being sucked out of my body every time I went through those doors.
 I knew what I had to do.

 What ended up happening wasn’t quitting cold turkey.
 I wound up just stepping down from my position.
 The job I took wasn’t fulfilling either, but it paid the bills and didn’t stress me out every day.